 Management at Bucknell integrates professional and liberal undergraduate education.
 Through an innovative curriculum that includes experiential learning, students work collaboratively to understand and analyze organizations and devise creative and morally responsible solutions to the challenges they face.
 The bachelor of science in business administration curriculum offers majors in accounting & financial management, global management, managing for sustainability and markets, innovation & design.

-The course Management Past, Present and Future (MGMT 100) will help you learn more about the history of management and the four majors within management.
+The course Exploring Management (MGMT 100) will help management students learn more about the history of management and the four majors within management.
 (See the MGMT 100 course description.)

 The natural sciences and mathematics are based on objective and observable quantitative hypotheses, and include animal behavior, astronomy, biology, chemistry, geology, mathematics and physics.
 Some courses offered in environmental studies and geography also are classified as natural sciences.